 Despite the PRACTALL consensus guidelines and the use of the DBPCFC to evaluate the effectiveness of immunotherapy, there is no consensus on what tolerated dose represents a clinically meaningful outcome for desensitization.
-A recent review of immunotherapy trials for peanut allergy described 18 different studies with large variations in the definitions used for their primary outcomes.55 In the PALISADE trial for AR101, successful desensitization was defined by tolerance of a 600 mg dose of peanut protein, which is equivalent to an eliciting dose of at least 1000 mg.
+A recent review of immunotherapy trials for peanut allergy described 18 different studies with large variations in the definitions used for their primary outcomes.56 In the PALISADE trial for AR101, successful desensitization was defined by tolerance of a 600 mg dose of peanut protein, which is equivalent to an eliciting dose of at least 1000 mg.
 In the PEPITES trial for Viaskin Peanut, successful desensitization was defined at two different thresholds based on the baseline eliciting dose.
-For participants with a baseline eliciting dose ≤10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 300 mg, which is equivalent to a tolerated dose of at least 100 mg.
-For participants with a baseline eliciting does >10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 1000 mg, which is equivalent to a tolerated dose of at least 300 mg.
-Modeling studies suggest that achieving the endpoint in the PEPITES trial will prevent reactions to between 95% and 99.9% of accidental exposures.
-56 However, neither AR101 nor Viaskin Peanut has long term follow-up data demonstrating this degree of a reduction in allergic reactions and the generalizability of the modeling predictions to the real world is questionable.
-One study estimated the median dose of peanut protein from an accidental exposure triggering symptoms to be 125 mg (interquartile range 34 mg to 177 mg).57 The FDA working with specialty societies could provide guidance on a standard outcome for future studies of immunotherapy for food allergies in general, not just peanut allergies.
+For participants with a baseline eliciting dose ≤10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 300 mg, which is equivalent to a tolerated dose of at least 1000 mg.
+Modeling studies of at least 1000 mg, which is equivalent to a tolerated dose of at least 1000 mg.
+For participants with a baseline that achieving the endpoint in the PEPITES trial will prevent reactions to between 95% and 99.9% of accidental exposures.57 However, neither AR101 nor Viaskin Peanut has long term follow-up data demonstrating this degree of a reduction in allergic reactions and the generalizability of the modeling predictions to the real world is questionable.
+One study estimated the median dose of peanut protein from an accidental exposure triggering symptoms to be 125 mg (interquartile range 34 mg to 177 mg).58 The FDA working with specialty societies could provide guidance on a standard outcome for future studies of immunotherapy for food allergies in general, not just peanut allergies.